smatechnologies/ibm-i-agent-docs/docs/reference/machine-messages.md

 # IBM i LSAM Messages

 The table below presents LSAM status messages forwarded to the SAM.
-The message descriptions are displayed in Operations in the Enterprise Manager following the job status.
+The message descriptions are displayed in Operations in the OpCon User Interface following the job status.

 | Status         | Return Code | Meaning
 | :---:          | :---:       | ---